MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_03.md

 You can find the code in this [GitHub repository](./Resources/Challenge_D1_03/DeployAppScriptB2B.azcli)

+After completing the application deployment, you need to get familiar with oAuth security tokens.
+You should go through the learning resources and explain to your coach the following:

+- What is an access token, ID token and refresh token
+- How the validation of security tokens works
+- JSON Web Tokens and claims

 ## Success Criteria

 - Demonstrate that you have successfully deployed the web application on Azure.
 - Demonstrate that you can login with UserA account in your web application you recently deployed in Azure.
 - Verify that the application configuration settings of the web application you recently deployed in Azure is properly set.
 - Explain what are the Redirect URIs and why they are used
+- Explain what is an access token, ID token and refresh token.
+- Explain how the validation of security tokens works
+- Explain the usage of JSON Web Tokens and claims.

 ## Tips